donny741/spree_paysera/README.md

 ## Setup

-In Spree admin panel go to "Configuration", "Payment Methods".
+In Spree admin panel go to "Configuration" > "Payment Methods".
 Create a new payment method.
 Select provider "Spree::Gateway::Paysera", enter name and description.
 Click "Create".
-Enter project id, domain name (example: https://www.example.com) and message text (paytext).
+Enter project id, domain name and message text (paytext).
+Untick production "Test Mode" for use in production.

-For production untick "Test Mode".